jomurgel/Emi/readme.md

 `themeTextDomain` > `theme-name`

+There is also an option to do this automatically by running `gulp generate`.
+This will ask a few questions about the theme and update all the required files.

 There are additional variables in `scss/styles.scss` you'll want to update one at a time, and a few in `footer.php` as well.

 Workflow
 ------------